Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/minor-actions.md

 ## Expose

-Make a melee Expertise attack against an enemy of your choice.
+Make a melee Expertise attack against an enemy of your choice within your zone of control.
 If it hits, an ally of your choice (other than yourself) may make an attack of opportunity against that enemy.

 ## Guard